 Some data sources generate events that contain less valuable information and which you prefer not to forward to Devo.
 In these cases, you can use a relay rule to identify and drop these events.
 For this to be possible, you need to be able to specify exactly how the relay can recognize which events it should drop.
 There are a few possibilities:

-Once you define the conditions that identify the events you want o filter out, select Drop Event and Stop Processing to finish the rule.
+Once you define the conditions that identify the events you want to filter out, select Drop event and Stop processing to finish the rule.

 Create the rule